Thymian18/Thymian18/README.md

 ### :man_technologist: About Me :
-I am a 1st year master computer science student at EPFL.
-I did the bachelor at EPFL too.
+I am a 1st year master computer science student at EPFL where I already did the bachelor.
+My key interests are cyber security and machine learning.
+Feel free to follow me and connect with me on LinkedIn.

 <br/><br/>